 Congratulations to Postdoctoral Fellow, Nichole Houle!
 Nichole was recently awarded an NIH/NIDCD F32 postdoctoral fellowship entitled “Effect of producing a desired fundamental frequency on measures of vocal hyperfunction in transgender speakers”

 Congratulations to Postdoctoral Fellow, Katherine Marks!
 Katie was recently awarded an NIH/NIDCD F32 postdoctoral fellowship entitled “Validation of an automated acoustic outcome measure for Adductory Laryngeal Dystonia”

 Hasini Weerathunge selected to receive Academy of Neurologic Communication Disorders and Sciences (ANCDS) Student Fellowship!

-The ANCDS conference theme for this year is Functional Treatment of Neurogenic Communication Disorders – Fueling the Future with the goal to promote ongoing discussions and evidence‐based practice to improve the care and quality of life of patients with neurogenic disorders.
+Congratulations to Hasini Weerathunge for receiving a 2022 ANCDS Student Fellowship!
+The ANCDS conference theme for this year is Right Hemisphere Disorders with the goal to promote ongoing discussions and evidence‐based practice to improve the care and quality of life of patients with neurologically based communication disorders.